rrwabina/PhD-Literature/Information Technology Management in Healthcare Organizations/Session 2.md

 -  Some experts argue that IT has become more commoditized and that the cost of acquiring and maintaining IT systems has decreased, making it less of a source of competitive advantage.
 As a result, companies are less likely to create proprietary systems that give them a strategic advantage.

+Three 'what if' cases:
+1. Best-case scenarios
+2. Base-case scenarios
+3. Worst-case

 Philippine Genome Center: 'To be the premier institution on relevant translational multi-omics research and services in the country that is responsive to the needs of the Filipinos and the society by 2025'
 SMART Criteria

+They usually fall under the administrative control of the Department of Higher Education.

 • Specific?
 Yes.
 They focus on being the premier institution on translational multi-omics research
 • Measurable? translational multi-omics research
 • Achievable/Attainable?
 Yes, it is possible that this institution can reach it.
 • Relevant/Realistic/Resourced?
 Responsive to the needs of the Filipinos
 • Time-bound?
 Yes by 2025.

+Strategic Positioning
+-